How We Make Chocolate

 Machines are available to facilitate tempering, but it can be done by hand.
 A tempering machine typically has a heat source (light bulbs) and fans for cooling with an electronic thermostat and means of monitoring and setting the desired temperature..plus a moving basin that constantly stirs the chocolate.

-The idea is to heat the chocolate past the melting point of all the crystals...110 F will do.
+The idea is to heat the chocolate past the melting point of all the crystals...108 F will do.
 If you think for a moment, this is not much higher than body temperature..it's just "warm".
-After a short time, all the crystals are melted and the mass can then be cooled to a point below the melting point (93 degrees F) of Type V and above the melting point of Type IV.
-This enhances the formation of the desired Type V crystals and minimizes the formation of Type IV.
-In this range, Type V crystals will natrually form..but, due to the constant movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.
+After a short time, all the crystals are melted and the mass can then be cooled to a point below the 93-degree melting point of Type V and above the melting point of Type IV.
+This enhances the formation of the desired Type V crystals and eliminates the formation of Type IV (& III, & II, & I).
+In this temperature range, Type V crystals will form naturally..but, due to the constant shearing movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.

 The trick at this point is to have the chocolate mass warm enough to keep it from "freezing" too rapidly to allow it to be poured but cool enough that the "latent heat" released with crystalization doesn't destroy the temper after the chocolate is poured into a mold.

-The degree of temper is assessed by dipping a kitchen knife into the molten mass, removing it and placing it on a tray to monitor how long it takes to barely begin to show dulling of it's surface.
+The degree of temper is assessed by dipping a kitchen knife into the molten mass and placing it on a tray to monitor how long it takes to barely begin to show dulling of it's surface.
 Ideally, dulling at 3 minutes indicates the mass is "in temper" and ready to be poured.

 Poorly tempered or untempered chocolate can appear amazingly beautiful..but it will not look like good chocolate.
 Here's an example of chocolate that